robertop/pelet/README.md

 - Full PHP 5.6 support; constant expressions, variadic parameters, argument unpacking, exponent operator, function and constant importing and aliasing.
-- Full PHP 7.0 support; grouped imports, return type declarations, null coalesce and spaceship operators, uniform variable syntax).
+- Full PHP 7.0 support; grouped imports, return type declarations, null coalesce and spaceship operators, uniform variable syntax.
+- Full PHP 7.1 support; Nullable types, array destructuring, class constant visibility, multi-catch exception handling.

 - Fully tested (see tests/ subdirectory in the distribution)

 Requirements
 -------------
-- The library can be compiled and run on Windows and Linux.
-It will most likely be possible to compile and run this library can run on a MAC, however it has not been tested.
+- The library can be compiled and run on Windows and Linux, and Mac OS X.
 - ICU library is required (ver.
 4.2+)

 Optional: These are only needed if you want to make changes to the library (most